Kleppo/postmessageAPITest/README.md

 In Edge the parent does not receive any messages from the Zill popup.

 ## Usage
+First, make sure the path of 'popup.html' in the scrip of 'test.html' is correct!

 Open the test.html in Edge.
 Click on 'Open popup' and on 'Send message'.
 The message will be shown in the popup, and it will send a message back.